 Incoming search terms:

-- mold in shower drain making you sick
+- can mold in your bathroom make you sick

-- will taking a shower and going out make you sick
+- can a moldy shower curtain make you sick